aknot242/nap-policy-management/dashboard/README.md

 # NAP Dashboard - Installation

-To run this Dashboard you will need to deploy following open source solutions.
+To run this Dashboard you will need to deploy following open source solutions:

 - Logstash
 - Elasticsearch
 - Grafana
 - Docker
 - Docker Compose